opendatasoft/ods-documentation/source/sourcing_and_processing_data/defining_a_dataset_schema.rst

    * * Configuration option
      * Description
    * * Name
      * Technical identifier of the field.
-In contrary to the field name, the technical identifier does not have aesthetic purposes and thus cannot contain special characters, including spaces.
+In contrary to the label, the technical identifier does not have aesthetic purposes and thus cannot contain special characters, including spaces.
 Technical identifiers can be used for instance when creating a custom tooltip with HTML.

        .. admonition:: Consequences of modifying a technical identifier
           :class: danger